Affiliate members (University of Cape Town)

 Areas of research: (i) Transcriptional regulation of procollagen gene expression, (ii) Molecular genetic changes in breast and oesophageal cancer.
 Collaborations: Kings College (London); University of Stellenbosch (South Africa); Promec (MRC); University of Pisa (Italy); University of Helsinki (Finland); Gezira University (Sudan).

-SLIWA-HAHNLE, Dr Karen
+SLIWA-HAHNLE, Prof Karen

 Director, Hatter Institute for Cardiology Research